KS3 Curriculum

 Students learn about technology hardware, the fundamentals of the world wide web, threats to data and how to protect against these threats.
 Students learn about modelling and data handling using spreadsheet and database software.

 As part of our Cynefin module, students are asked to solve a problem in Wales and produce a poster pitch of their idea.
-We also incoporate Welsh music into our coding with micribits unit.
+We also incorporate Welsh music into our coding with microbits unit.

 Each year of study is structured around an overarching theme that connects computer science to real‑world applications.